How To Perform Regular WordPress Backup

 Authenticate Google Drive

-If you are taken to Google login page, select the account you set up your credentials with.
+If you are taken to the Google login page, select the account you set up your credentials with.
 Next, click Allow to authenticate UpdraftPlus.

 And that’s it.
 You’ve successfully set UpdraftPlus to backup your WordPress files and database once every week.